Action film: Hollywood action films

 Harvey O'Brien wrote in 2012 that the contemporary action film emerged through other genres, primarily Westerns, crime and war films and can be separated into four forms: the formative, the classical, the post-classical and neoclassical phases.
 Yvonne Tasker reiterated this in her book on action and adventure films, saying that action films became a distinct genre during the New Hollywood period of the 1970s.

 Steve McQueen in 1968, the year Bullitt was released.

 The formative films would be from the 1960s to the early 1980s where the Anti-hero appears in cinema, featuring characters who act and transcend the law and social conventions.
 This appears initially in films like Bullitt (1968) where a tough police officer protects society by upholding the law against systematic corruption.
-This extended into films which O'Brien described as "knee-jerk responses" to perceived threats with rogue cop and vigilante films such as Dirty Harry (1971) and Death Wish (1974) where the restoration of order is only possible by force and antisocial characters prepared to act when society does not.
-The vigilantism reappears in other films that were exploitative of southern society such as Billy Jack (1971) and White Lightning (1973) and "good ol' boy" comedies like Smokey and the Bandit (1977).
+This extended into films which O'Brien described as "knee-jerk responses" to perceived threats with rogue cop and vigilante films, such as Dirty Harry (1971) and Death Wish (1974), where the restoration of order is only possible by force and antisocial characters prepared to act when society does not.
+This vigilantism reappears in other films that were exploitative of southern society, such as Billy Jack (1971) and White Lightning (1973), as well as "good ol' boy" comedies like Smokey and the Bandit (1977).
 This era also emphasizes the car chase scenes as moments of spectacle in films like Bullitt and The French Connection (1971).
 O'Brien described these films as emphasizing "the fusion of man and machine" with the drivers and vehicles acting as one, concluding with what he described as "the ultimate in apocalyptic modernity and social erasure" in Mad Max 2 (1981).

 O'Brien described the classical form of action cinema to be the 1980s.
 The decade continued the trends of formative period with heroes as avengers (Lethal Weapon (1987)), rogue police officers (Die Hard (1988)) and mercenary warriors (Commando (1985)).
 Following the continuity of the car and man hybrid of the previous decade, the 1980s featured weaponized men who were either also carrying weapons such as Sudden Impact (1983), trained to be weapons (American Ninja (1985)) or imbued with technology (RoboCop (1987)).
-O'Brien noted that the formative trends at this point had become "identifiably generic" as film industries began to reproduced these films during the decade producers like Joel Silver and production companies like The Cannon Group, Inc. began to formulate production of these films with both high and low budgets.
-The action films of this era have roots in classical story telling, specifically rooted from martial arts films and Westerns, and are built around a three-act structure centered on survival, resistance and revenge with narratives where the physical body of the hero is tested, traumatized and ultimately triumphant.
+O'Brien noted that the formative trends at this point had become "identifiably generic" as film industries began to reproduced these films during the decade; producers like Joel Silver and production companies like The Cannon Group began to formulate production of these films with both high and low budgets.
+The action films of this era have roots in classical storytelling, specifically rooted from martial arts films and Westerns, and are built around a three-act structure centered on survival, resistance and revenge with narratives where the physical body of the hero is tested, traumatized and ultimately triumphant.